Software Defined Internet Exchange

 BGP is well-understood and field-tested.
 It has been extended on many occasions to carry additional types of information, such as MAC addresses and labels.
 Technically, BGP can be used as a replacement for Label Distribution Protocol (LDP) in an MPLS core.
 Labels can be assigned to IPv6 prefixes (6PE) and labeled switched across an IPv4-only MPLS core.

 BGP is very extensible.
-It started with IPv4 forwarding, then address families were added for multicast and VPN traffic.
+It started with IPv4 forwarding, and address families were added for multicast and VPN traffic.
 Using multiple addresses inside a single BGP process was widely accepted and implemented as a core technology.
 The entire Internet is made up of BGP, and it carries over 500,000 prefixes.
 It’s very scalable and robust.
 Some MPLS service providers are carrying over 1 million customer routes.

 The use of open-source BGP daemons

 There are many high-quality open-source BGP daemons available.
 Quagga is one of the most popular, and its quality has improved since it adopted Cumulus and Google.
-Quagga is a routing suite and has IGP support for IS-IS and OSPF.
+Quagga is a routing suite that provides IGP support for IS-IS and OSPF.
 Also, a BIRD daemon is available.
 The implementation is based around Internet exchange points as the route server element.
 BIRD is currently carrying over 100,000 prefixes.

 Using BGP-based SDN on an SDN controller integrates easily with your existing network.
-You don’t have to replace any existing equipment, deploy the controller and implement the add-on functionality BGP SDN offers.
+You don’t have to replace any existing equipment, deploy the controller, and implement the add-on functionality that BGP SDN offers.
 It enables a preferred step-by-step migration approach, not a risky big bang OpenFlow deployment.

 IGP to the controller?